-If you are chosen for this program (acceptance is competitive!), you will spend a total of seven weeks at IITGN.
-The program will begin on June 11, 2018, with a mandatory one-week orientation to learn (or for some of you, review) basic prototyping skills -- 3D printing, laser cutting, use of simple tools.
-The program proper runs during the six weeks from June 18, 2018 to July 27, 2018.
+If you are chosen for this program (acceptance is competitive!), you will spend almost seven weeks at IITGN.
+The program will begin on May 16, 2019, with a mandatory orientation in which you learn (or for some of you, review) basic prototyping skills -- 3D printing, laser cutting, use of simple tools.
+The program proper runs during the six weeks from May 20, 2019 to June 28, 2019.
 The founders of the program in the U.S, Cooper Union Professors Alan Wolf and Eric Lima, will be working directly with IIT students for the first four weeks of the program, alongside IIT Professors Vineet Vashista and Nithin George.
 Professors Vashista and George will remain with the students for the last two weeks of the program after Profs.
 Wolf and Lima return to the U.S.

-The 20 students in Invent@IITGN will be selected from all IITs (with at least six students selected from the host institution – IITGN).
-Lodging with shared hostel room facilities and all meals will be provided for the entire seven-week period.
+The 30 students in Invent@IITGN will be selected from all IITs.
+Lodging with shared hostel room facilities and all meals will be provided for the entire duration of the program.
 Each team will have a budget of up to Rs.
 50,000 for materials.
 You will have access to laser cutters, 3D printers, machine shops and machinists.

-By the end of the program, each of the ten teams will have filed a provisional patent application for their invention with both the Indian and the U.S. Patent and Trademark office.
-Professors Wolf and Lima will teach the rudiments of patent law and patent searches, as well as overseeing the crafting and filing of provisional patent applications.
+By the end of the program, each of the fifteen teams will have filed a provisional patent application for their invention with both the Indian and the U.S. Patent and Trademark office.
+Professors Wolf and Lima will teach the rudiments of patent law and patent searches and will oversee the crafting and filing of provisional patent applications.
 As part of the program, each team will also craft a short video, demonstrating and explaining their invention.
-These videos will posted on the U.S. program main website, and elsewhere.
+These videos will be posted on the U.S. program main website and elsewhere.
 Students will find these videos invaluable for securing internships and employment.

 You will compete for a first prize of Rs.
 2 lakhs and a second prize of Rs.
-1 lakh for “Best Invention” and “Second Best Invention.”
-These prizes will be shared by the two members of these two teams.
+1 lakh for the teams creating the “Best Invention” and “Second Best Invention.”
 Judging will be based upon several factors, including: how well your invention meets a need, your prototype, your “pitch” to the Judges and your provisional patent application.